ianrelecker/Weights-assigned-to-numbers/README.md

 # Basic-Machine-Learning
  Python

-The .py files uses the .csv to store and hold data
+The .py files uses both of the .csv's to store and hold data